APogue/APogue.github.io/projects/project_proposal.md

 - Must be scoped to clear incident-ness (a moment in time, impact, admin attention, or clear escalation)

 Rule applies constantly.
-Some will involve Jewish students, some Arab students — the rule determines inclusion, not identity or severity.
+Some will involve Jewish students, some Muslim students — the rule determines inclusion, not identity or severity.

 ### Tag, no filters by source